Ah, the summer! Winter is lovely, but honestly, who can resist a good and wonderful summer?

 A paradise with a lot to be discovered spread throughout nine islands.
 The Azores in Portugal is where you want to go next summer in Europe to have a relaxing experience.

 So, when you visit the Azores, be sure to enjoy a thermal bath in one of its natural pools by the ocean.
-The geothermal water mix with the ocean’s water here.
+The geothermal water mixes with the ocean’s water here.

 And since the island is far away from the continent, you can find some incredible animals to watch: rare birds and whales.
 Totally environment-friendly!